Timpedia’s new infrastructure in AWS22 March 2019

-Migration to AWS proved to be the best solution for the Tipmedia Group to ensure the stability of customer services and support increased user traffic.
-This is how we migrated Timpedia infrastructure from dedicated servers to Amazon Web Services, at the same time solving efficiency problems of websites included in Tipmedia’s portfolio.
+New infrastructure in AWS proved to be the best solution for the Tipmedia Group to ensure the stability of customer services and support increased user traffic.
+This is how we created Timpedia’s infrastructure in Amazon Web Services, at the same time solving efficiency problems of websites included in Tipmedia’s portfolio.

 Tipmedia is a group of independent newspaper publishers, Internet portals, radio and television broadcasters.
 It provides ready-made solutions for the media: web portal, mobile application and content management system.